-Corrupting Books’ Flesh and Blood11 Sep 2016 tagged in text, decay
+Corrupting Books’ Flesh and Blood

 I have a lot of writing to do in grad school, and I want to get better about making more of it public.
 So for regular blog post and short essay assignments, I’m going to syndicate some of them across to my personal blog.
 Here’s one from ENGL718C: From Manuscript to Print: Medieval and Early Modern Histories of the Book.